Below you will find pages that utilize the taxonomy term “Azure”

 As a side project, I recently worked on creating a mobile app for Android (and iOS to be completed).
 To be honest, the development effort was quite straight forward.
 The development stack focused on Xamarin, because I do not know a thing about creating a native app for Android nor iOS.
 But, I do know C# … so, for me this was a natural choice :-)

 My knowledge in the area of Xamarin was quite limited and I did not create an app for Android or iOS before.
+However, the path from idea to prototyping was really smooth.
+There are a ton of kickstart packages out there and the documentation is amazing.
+You’ll find tons of articles, knowledge base and other posts that are really helpful.

 Re-architect applications for the cloud